 Solix and Helix are currently the top and most popular Humminbird fish finders on the market.
-Many anglers may not know the difference between the two models, so in this post, we will take a deeper look at both models and their features, so you can determine what one suits you the best.
+Many anglers may not know the difference between the two models, so in this post, we will take a deeper look at both models and their features, so you can determine which one suits you the best.

-Humminbird Helix vs. Solix series: Key Differences
+Humminbird Helix vs. Solix Series: Key Differences

 The Solix and Helix units are very similar in many functions and features, but the screen design is one area where there is a stark difference.

 To keep it short and to the point, Solix models have touchscreen capabilities, while helix versions do not.

 This makes the Solix more intuitive when selecting modes and changing settings, but there is also a minor downside, which is really more of an annoyance.

 Touching the screen on a regular basis with damp and wet hands that are typical of fishing means that the screen will get smudged quickly, and with the sun glaring on the screen, it can be difficult to see the graph at certain angles.